pchesser/hear-coding-challenge/readme.md

 "startDigestCreationPolling":"nodemon web-services\\reddit-digest\\digestCreationServer.js",
 "startDigestSendPolling":"nodemon web-services\\reddit-digest\\digestSendingServer.js"

+The Digest Creation Polling Service is set to run once every 24 hours, so that should be updated for testing.
+It can be updated in the config.json's reddit.digestCreationPollingInterval property.

+Likewise, the Digest Send Polling task is set to run once a minute, which may be adequate for testing.

+The following API routes are supported, accepting application/json POST /api/user/ payload: {"emailAddress": "fake@email.com", "firstName": "test"}
+GET /api/user/{id}
+PUT /api/user/{id}/notificationtime payload: {"notificationTime": "08:00", "timeZone": "America/Denver"}
+PUT /api/user/{id}/subreddits payload {subreddits: ["funny", "politics"]}
+DELETE /api/user/{id}/subreddits payload {subreddits: [ "politics"]}
+PUT /api/user/{id}/senddigest payload {subreddits: true}

 ## Datastore Implementation Notes
 I chose MongoDB as the backing data store.
 A document store seemed like a good fit, especially for storage of the message templates.
 Normally I would have included scripts to create the collections/indexes, but created them directly through the GUI to save some time.
 Here is what was created.